GoldNutella/ChatApp/README.md

 How to Add your own firebase platform to this app

 https://firebase.google.com/docs/android/setup
-Firebase guides you through this as you make a new project on there.
+Firebase guides you through this as you make a new project, but i've done most of this so all you need to do is.

 Step 1: Create firebase project